National Electricity Day: From “Electricity-Minded” Nation to “My Idea for PLN”

 Coverage of events surrounding the celebration of the National Electricity Day fill the company’s internal magazines and newsletters as well as the national print media.
 On certain special occasions such as the 2004 blood drive and the 2010 Go Grass, the national media covered them more widely.
 In these cases, an already popular technology is made even more popular in the public’s imagination.

-Building on such popular interest, PT PLN has increasingly invited broader publics to participate in their celebration of National Electricity Day through writing and photography competitions.
-But a call made to open up these competitions to the larger public has generated enthusiasm from people of all walks of lives who have used the opportunity to share their thoughts, desires, criticisms, and hopes for a “brighter” Indonesia literally and metaphorically.
+A call made by PT PLN for the public to celebrate the National Electricity Day through writing and photography competitions has generated a big enthusiasm from people of all walks of lives who have used the opportunity to share their thoughts, desires, criticisms, and hopes for a “brighter” Indonesia, literally and metaphorically.
 For example, a photo contest held in October 2011 with the theme “Electricity Moves the Life of the Nation” (see Figure 1), attracted 650 participants with more than 2500 submitted images.

 PT PLN showcased some of the winning entries in a temporary exhibit at the Gandaria City Mall in Jakarta.
 The company also published the 40 winning entries in a small book with the same title as the theme (see Figure 2).

 The first prize winner was a photo by Boy T. Harjanto entitled “Illuminating the Code River.”
 My favorite is a photo showing six electrical outlets with phone chargers plugged in all of them with an advertisement renting the “charging stations” for Rp 3000 (about USD 0.25) for one hour (see Figure 3).